When you make use of a lot of proxies, chances are that you will find yourself switching between them a lot many times.

 The tool will black and white list different URLs.
 Lastly, you can also switch the proxies based on the local IP address.

-In this section, we will learn about how you can use FoxyProxy on your Google Chrome browser and Mozilla Firefox.
+In this section, we will learn about how to use FoxyProxy on the Google Chrome and Mozilla Firefox browsers.

 FoxyProxy for Chrome